Packers barely beat Lions 23-20 to earn first-round bye

 The Lions (3-12-1) closed with nine straight losses for their longest losing streak in a season since going 0-16 in 2008.

-Green Bay won despite Aaron Rodgers struggling to make accurate throws for much of the afternoon.
-Rodgers was 27 of 55 for 323 yards with two touchdowns and an interception.
-He made a short pass under pressure to Aaron Jones, who turned the clutch throw into a 31-yard reception to set up Crosby’s kick.
+“This game was in some ways a microcosm of our season,” guard Graham Glasgow said.
+“We started out well and we were running the ball, but when it came to the second half and finishing the game, we didn’t pull it out.”

-Jones ran for 100 yards on 25 carries and had 43 yards receiving.
-Davante Adams had seven receptions for 93 yards and a score.
+David Blough was 12 of 29 for 122 yards with an interception — and a 19-yard touchdown reception — filling in for Matthew Stafford, who had a season-ending back injury.

-David Blough was 12 of 29 for 122 yards — and a 19-yard touchdown reception — filling in again for Matthew Stafford, who had a season-ending back injury.
+Despite playing only for pride, the Lions looked as if they were more motivated to win early in the game against a team with a lot at stake.

-Despite playing only for pride, the Lions looked as if they were more motivated to win early in the game.
+“We definitely started flat in every phase,” Packers coach Matt LaFleur acknowledged.

 Kerryon Johnson converted a fourth down with a 1-yard TD run late in the first half, giving Detroit a 14-0 that stunned everyone not on their sideline.